 - Research your options before taking on debt to make sure you get the best rate available.

 Different types of debt serve different purposes, and taking on debt may actually be beneficial to you in the long run.
 Be careful, however, about taking on more than you can handle.
 Shop around for the best interest rates, and always have a plan in place to ensure you pay off your debt quickly.

 - Americans owe a total of $11.63 trillion in total debt.

 - The last time there was no federal debt was in 1837.

-	- It took Montreal thirty years to pay for the cost and debt they gained from hosting the Summer Olympics in 1976.
+- It took Montreal 30 years to pay off the cost of hosting the Summer Olympics in 1976.